Cpymadtools

 Important

 It is necessary to have defined a brho variable when creating your beams.
-If one has used make_lhc_beams to create the beams, this has already been done automatically.
+If one has used the make_lhc_beams function to create the beams, this has already been done automatically.

 Example